rgillebo/Ruben_Kjaer_SRV_CA_AUG23FT/README.md

 ### Deployment
 The application is hosted on Render.
 Access the API here: [https://ruben-kjaer-srv-ca-aug23ft.onrender.com](https://ruben-kjaer-srv-ca-aug23ft.onrender.com/participants)

+**Please Note** - "Your free instance will spin down with inactivity, which can delay requests by 50 seconds or more."
+Meaning on first load, please be patient for the server to activate.

 ### Testing & API Documentation

 **API Documentation** and **testing** can be found by visiting: [https://ruben-kjaer-srv-ca-aug23ft.onrender.com/docs/](https://ruben-kjaer-srv-ca-aug23ft.onrender.com/docs/)